golang-cafe/job-board/README.md

 ### Feedback?

-Feel free to open an issue on GitHub or if you prefer send me an email [team@golang.cafe](mailto:team@golang.cafe)
+Feel free to open an issue on GitHub

 ### License